Provost's Fellowship award

-The purpose of the Provost’s Fellowship is to encourage scholastic activity of excellent quality by junior level students who have demonstrated exceptional aptitude and have performed academically with a high measure of distinction.
+The purpose of the Provost’s Fellowship is to encourage scholarly activity of excellent quality by junior-level students who have demonstrated exceptional aptitude and have performed with a high measure of academic distinction.
 The award is intended to foster special academic activity (such as research and artistic production) that ordinarily would not be accomplished without some kind of financial support.
 Although the particular work undertaken as the Fellowship project is likely to be in the student’s major field, interdisciplinary academic projects for which appropriate faculty sponsorship can be arranged is encouraged.

 Nature of Award

-Application will be by invitation of the provost following nomination by a member of the faculty prior to the announced deadline.
-To be eligible for nomination a student should have completed the first semester of his/her junior year or about 75 semester hours of university work.
+Application will be by invitation of the Provost following nomination by a member of the faculty prior to the announced deadline.
+To be eligible for nomination, a student should have completed the first semester of his/her junior year or about 75 semester hours of university work.
 The Fellowship ordinarily extends through one semester of the senior year.
-In exceptional cases, a semester extension (no cash) may be granted to enable a student to complete a project deemed by their advisor as requiring additional time.
+In exceptional cases, a semester extension (without additional funding) may be granted to enable a student to complete a project deemed by their advisor as requiring additional time.

-- Invitation, by letter from the provost, to the student to apply.
+- Invitation, by letter from the Provost, to the student for application.

 - Notification to each of the applicants of the decision regarding their application.